 - Fits in the corner, so great for smaller homes

 - Has to go in the corner of a room

 - Doesn’t protect against smells

-3. Lucky Champ Cat Litter Pan (Easy to Clean & Move Around)
+3. Lucky Champ Cat Litter Pan (Best for Seniors & Kittens)

-Another go-to litter box for senior cats is the Lucky Champ Cat Litter Pan.
-I haven’t actually used this litter pan, but my friend raves about how good it is for her Persian cat who has arthritis in his hips.
-The low entry point at the front of this tray makes it ideal for older cats who have reduced mobility.
-It is also great for kittens as they can easily climb into the tray too.
+Another go-to litter box for older cats is the Lucky Champ Cat Litter Pan.
+I haven’t actually used this litter pan, but my friend raves about how good it is for her Persian cat, who has arthritis in his hips.
+The low entry point makes it ideal for older cats with reduced mobility.
+It is also great for kittens as they can easily climb into the tray.

-Combined with the low entrance are high wells to help to keep litter in the tray and off your floor.
-The litter tray is also simple to clean as the plastic wipes clean easily and the corners are slightly curved on the inside to stop things from getting stuck.
+Combined with the low entrance are high walls to help to keep litter in the tray and off your floor.
+This senior litter box is also simple to clean as the plastic wipes clean easily, and the corners are slightly curved inside to stop things from getting stuck.

 - Low entry for less mobile older cats